15 Best Oedipus Complex Movies of All Time

 4. Spanking the Monkey (1994)

-This indie gem directed by David O. Russell is a dark, twisted story of an incestuous relationship between a woman and her son.
-Raymond has a medical internship and is about to leave but is forced to stay back as his mother suffered a leg injury and needs to take care of her while his father is away on job purposes.
-Mundanity consumes Raymond as his already troubled state results in him developing sexual feelings towards his mother.
+This indie gem, directed by David O. Russell, is a dark, twisted story of an incestuous relationship between a woman and her son.
+Raymond has a medical internship and is about to leave but is forced to stay back as his mother suffered a leg injury, and he needs to take care of her while his father is away on job purposes.
+Mundanity consumes Raymond as his already troubled state results in him developing sexual feelings toward his mother.
 It’s a very controversial and bold subject, but Russell gives it a very funny treatment that makes it so accessible and enjoyable without coming off as annoyingly provocative or strangely bizarre.

 Read More: Best Danish Movies of All Time